KlenM/Manuscript-PhD-thesis/content/6_application.md

 However Simon showed that for two mode Gaussian states such as the TMSV state the partial transposition criterion is both necessary and sufficient for separability ^[@simon2000] ^[@shchukin2005].
 This makes the Simon criterion a useful and complete tool for Gaussian entanglement detection for TMSV states.

-- the qustion for the cases of fully correlated (equivalently $\tau\to0$) and anticorrelated transmittances ($\tau\to\infty$) are discussed in ^[@bohmann2016a]
-- here we study the intermidiate range of time interval between pulses.
+The effect of atmospheric turbulence on continuous variable entanglement depends on temporal correlations of the channel transmittance.
+The limiting cases of fully correlated transmittances, corresponding to time separation $\tau\to 0$, and fully anticorrelated transmittances, corresponding to large time separation $\tau\to\infty$, have been analyzed previously in ^[@bohmann2016a].
+We focus on the intermediate regime, where the time interval between subsequent pulses $\tau$ is finite.

+We consider a two mode squeezed vacuum state as the entangled source.
-- the first mode of TMSV state is sent at time $t=0$, the second is stored in quantum memory and then sent at $t=\tau$.
+The first mode is transmitted through the atmospheric channel at time $t=0$.
+The second mode is stored in a quantum memory and transmitted at a later time $t=\tau$.
+As a result, the two modes experience different but temporally correlated realizations of the atmospheric channel.

-- the atmoshpherical channels are the same as in ^[sec:timecorr].
+For the simulations, we use the same atmospheric channels as defined in ^[sec:timecorr].
-- The Deterministic losses of 0.1 dB/km are additionally includeed into $\eta_0$ and $\eta_\tau$ as well as optical system losses.
+Deterministic losses of $0.1\ \mathrm{dB/km}$ are additionally included in the effective transmittances $\eta_0$ and $\eta_\tau$ ^[@losses], together with losses of the optical system.
-- If measurement involves homodyne detection,  local oscillator is sent in  same spatial but orthogonally polarized mode.
+When measurements are performed using homodyne detection, the local oscillator is transmitted in the same spatial mode as the signal with orthogonal polarization, ensuring a stable phase reference while experiencing the same atmospheric fluctuations.

-- applying simon criteria to TMSV state in the considered scenaria, we get that the state at reciver is entangled iff
+To analyze entanglement preservation in this scenario, we apply the Simon criterion to the two mode squeezed vacuum state after transmission through the atmospheric channels.
+For the considered model, the Simon certifier $\mathcal W$ takes the form
 $$
 \begin{split}
 \mathcal{W}=&\sinh^2\xi\Big[-\left\langle\sqrt{\eta_0\eta_\tau}\right\rangle^2\cosh^2\xi+\left\langle\eta_0\right\rangle\left\langle\eta_\tau\right\rangle\sinh^2\xi\Big]\nonumber\\